Differential Pair Impedance: Using a Calculator to Design Your PCB

 I took various computer classes in high school and always wondered why the conductors in Ethernet cables were twisted around each other.
 Little did I know that this was a simple design method that ensured signals reached their destination without interfering with each other.
 Sometimes, the best solutions to complex problems are actually the simplest.

 Differential pair routing is not limited to Ethernet cables; it is one of the key routing and design techniques in high speed PCBs.
-Circuit board designers often discuss transmission line impedance in terms of single-ended traces rather than differential pairs traces, but a clear understanding and calculation or differential pair impedance is critical to ensuring you control impedance throughout your board.
+Circuit board designers often discuss transmission line impedance in terms of single-ended traces rather than differential pairs traces, but a clear understanding and calculation or differential pair impedance is critical to ensuring controlled impedance throughout your circuit board.
+Things like reactance, inductance and impedance, can often be brought down to a simple solution.

 When Does Differential Impedance Matter?